Skip to content

 Creating a new GeoBlacklight application

-rails new app-name -m https://raw.githubusercontent.com/geoblacklight/geoblacklight/main/template.rb -a propshaft --css bootstrap --js rollup
+ASSET_PIPELINE=vite rails new app-name -m https://raw.githubusercontent.com/geoblacklight/geoblacklight/main/template.rb -a propshaft --css bootstrap --js rollup

-Then run the geoblacklight:server rake task to run the application:
+You can run the geoblacklight:server rake task to run the application:

 cd app-name # replace with your app's name